 If a specific product is getting negative reviews, you’ll know about it.
 You see where this is going.
 Verified customers give authentic feedback.
 With that knowledge, you can take action and optimise your shop, whether that means improving the service to your customers or removing a certain product from your product line.

-The most obvious reason to have a closed system is to protect businesses and consumers from fake reviews.
+The most obvious reason to have a closed system is to protect both businesses and consumers from fake reviews.

 A quick search on reddit reveals that some companies pay users to write reviews.
 Open review systems are clearly exploitable.

 Clearly, there are some very basic problems with an open review system.
 However, these simple flaws have a much darker side that can easily be exploited.
+Let's look at some stories that have been shared about businesses and their experiences with open review platforms.

 Every industry has its dark side.
 The business of online reviews is no different.